 So you have just bought and built a new shed!
-Now it’s time to give it a finish and make it look good.
+Whether it’s just as a place to store garden tools or a little workshop – customising it with some colour can really make it feel personal.
+So now it’s time to give it a finish and make it look good.

 There are two main reasons for painting wooden sheds: to decorate it and protect the wood.